Walterieux/ML/README.md

 	Preprocessing functions:

-	- `build_poly_variance` Build polynomial with different degrees depending on their variances respectively
+	- `build_poly_variance` Builds polynomial with different degrees depending on their variances respectively

 	- `build_poly` polynomial basis functions for input data x, for j=0 up to j=degree

-	- `remove_features_with_high_frequencies` Remove all features (columns) that contains element with frequency higher than percentage
+	- `remove_features_with_high_frequencies` Removes all features (columns) that contains element with frequency higher than percentage

-	- `remove_lines_with_999` Remove all lines that contain more than 'number' of the value '-999'
+	- `remove_lines_with_999` Removes all lines that contain more than 'number' of the value '-999'

-	- `split_data_train_test` split data in percentage to train and 1-percentage to test
+	- `split_data_train_test` splits data in percentage to train and 1-percentage to test

-	- `clean_data` Remove lines which contain more than 80% of elements outside [mean - std, mean + std]
+	- `clean_data` Removes lines which contain more than 80% of elements outside [mean - std, mean + std]

 	- `standardize` Center the data and divide by the standard deviation

-	- `replace_999_data_elem` Replace all values equal to -999 by the median of the column or a defined value passed in argument
+	- `replace_999_data_elem` Replaces all values equal to -999 by the median of the column or a defined value passed in argument

-	- `get_uncorrelated_features` Get the features that are uncorrelated
+	- `get_uncorrelated_features` Gets the features that are uncorrelated

-- **`prediction.py`** contains:
+- **`prediction.py`** contains the following functions:

 	- `predict_y_given_weight` Predicts values given weight and degree

 - **`run.py`** :
-	Computes result.csv we submitted on aicrowd using data/train.csv. result.csv is stored in data/.
+	Computes `result.csv` we submitted on aicrowd using `train.csv` for training. `result.csv` is stored in data/.